BuberryWorldwide/hoang-an-poetry/2006/15-12-2006-love-is-closer-than-a-thought.md

 ---
-title: "Love Is Closer Than A Thought"
+author: Unknown
+categories: Poetry
 date: 15/12/2006
-categories: Poetry
 layout: post
+title: Love Is Closer Than A Thought
 ---

 **Love Is Closer Than A Thought**